How It Works

 Hill Chart

-View the Hill Chart detail view and manage Scopes and Tasks in the Package Hill Chart tab
+View the Hill Chart detail view and manage Scopes and Tasks in the Pitch Hill Chart tab

 6. Scopes and Tasks

-Each scope constists of one or more Tasks.
+Each scope consists of one or more Tasks.
 Click the Scope title to add tasks.
 You can comment on scopes and tasks as needed to discuss.

 1